mikedamay/dasblog-core/source/DasBlog.Tests/FunctionalTests/ComponentTests/ComponentTests.md

 5. Unfortunately it is not possible to acquire an instance of ITestOutputHelper other than in the test constructor.
 Therefore **_we need complete the setup_** of the `ComponentTestPlatform` in particular adding in the log provider.
 6. `[Fact]` attribute is standard XUnit.
-7. A trait is used to identify this a a component test as opposed to browser based or integration.
+7. The "ComponentTest" category trait is used to identify this a a component test as opposed to browser based or integration.
 8. Use the Unit-of-work/State-under-test/Expected-behaviour naming convention for tests.
 9. A sandbox is created comprising content and configuration files in some pristine state.
 There are a number of environments to choose from including "Vanilla" and "EmptyContent".
 They are located at